Hearing Aid Styles

 At Cook Hearing and Balance, we have a patient-centered approach to hearing aid selection.
 During the process of selecting the best device, we educate our patients on all the different hearing aid types.
 This empowers our patients to make informed decisions and select the best choice for their individual needs.

 Receiver-in-Canal (RIC) models, also known as RITE (receiver-in-the-ear), are the most common type of hearing aid.
 Its receiver (speaker) of the instrument incorporated in the ear tip, instead of in the main body of the instrument.
 RIC instruments fit mild to severe hearing losses and looks similar to the OTE when worn on the ear.

-Completely-in-Canal (CIC) and Invisible-in-Canal (IIC)
+Completely-in-Canal and Invisible-in-Canal (CIC and IIC)

 CIC and IIC models are custom-made and fit deep in the ear canal, many times seeming to be “invisible”.
 While offering cosmetic advantages, these tiny devices have limitations, including shorter battery life, size restrictions due to ear anatomy, proneness to wax/moisture damage, and limited controls/functionality.

-In-The-Ear (ITE) and In-The-Canal (ITC)
+In-The-Ear and In-The-Canal (ITE and ITC)